dmuiruri/aws/README.md

 This module implements a mechanisim to backup a given folder to an AWS bucket as soon as the contents change i.e as it is edited and saved.
-That is done by tracking the files timestamps.
+That is achieved by tracking a file's timestamps.
 Currently the approach implemented uses polling and specifically listens to changes in the files and when changes are detected an AWS CLI command to update the file in the S3 bucket is issued.